comptoolsres/comptoolsres.github.io/github_account.md

   Your name:
   ```

-* Add your name and scroll down to click the Commit changes button.
+* Add your name and click the green **Commit changes...*** button.
+* In the pop-up, you can leave the default message and the "Commit directly to the main branch." option selected.
  ![Screenshot of the Commit changes button](images/git_commit_changes.png)